 - Case Concerning the Application of the Genocide Convention (Croatia v Serbia), International Court of Justice, 2009-2014, adviser for Croatia

 - Application of Article 11 of the Interim Accord (Macedonia v Greece), International Court of Justice, 2008-2011, legal assistant for Macedonia

 - Application of the International Convention on the Elimination of All Forms of Racial Discrimination (Georgia v Russia), International Court of Justice, 2008, researcher for Georgia

-Remi is currently acting for the Government of Mauritius in relation to the ICJ Advisory Opinion on the Legal consequences of the separation of the Chagos Archipelago from Mauritius.
+Remi is currently involved in the Request for an ICJ Advisory Opinion on the Legal consequences of the separation of the Chagos Archipelago from Mauritius.